PRAISE AND COMPLAINTS

-Our overall rates of subcontracting for 20/21 will normally be 20% of the funding received would be provided to the subcontractor for the delivery of the subcontract.
-Variations can apply, this will depend on the level of support required for each subcontract and the potential risk (typically the lower subcontracting rates would be for new sub-contractors due to higher support/risk management needed within the first year).
+Our overall rates of subcontracting for 21/22 will normally be 20% of the funding received which would be provided to the subcontractor for the delivery of the subcontract.
+Variations can apply, this will depend on the level of support required for each subcontract and the potential risk.
 Some subcontracts may contain performance related criteria, where if not met, may decrease the amount of funding the subcontractor may receive.
 This is both to promote quality provision and to compensate for possible negative consequences to future funding for LCBT.
 All subcontractors are made fully aware of this before agreeing and commencing subcontracted provision.

 This figure represents the cost that the London College of Beauty Therapy (LCBT) incurs in effectively identifying, selecting and managing each specific sub-contracted provision.
 The cost covers the additional support LCBT deems necessary to ensure the quality of education and training, including the administration, processing, auditing and support provided in relation to the information provided, as well as periodic reviews/meetings.
 It also takes in to account any negative effects in relation to funding to LCBT that supporting a quality subcontract may occur.

 We pay our subcontractors within 30 days of invoice issued, normally by the 28th of each month.
 Certain delivery programmes as part of a subcontract may have different payment criteria based on the agreed contract which may include payment upon achievement of objectives/goals or payment made at end of programme upon receipt of all required information and evidence.

 In the event of a subcontractor withdrawing from the arrangement under any circumstance, or if a subcontractor goes in to liquidation or administration, in compliance with the ESFA funding rules that apply, LCBT will undertake direct management and delivery of the remainder of the agreed provision already being delivered.
 The delivery will continue through one of two methods: